 Unlike other styles, page styles can be created or modified only by using the Styles and Formatting window.
 Open the Styles and Formatting window and click the Page Styles icon .
 Right-click anywhere in the main window and select New.

-The Page Style dialog box consists of the eight pages shown in Figure 19.
+The Page Style dialog box consists of the eight pages.

 Figure 19: The tabbed pages for the Page Style dialog box